Belarus travel guide

 There are no direct flights between Belarus and the UK.

 Since mid-2021 all Belarusian airlines have been banned from flying into the UK.
-The EU has closed its airspace to Belarusian registered aircraft and has sanctioned Belavia the Belarusian state owned carrier.
+The EU has closed its airspace to Belarusian registered aircraft and has sanctioned Belavia the Belarusian state-owned carrier.

-The UK has sanctioned the Belarusian air traffic control operator.
 Due to international restrictions on Belavia, they may not have access to components which are needed for the safe maintenance of their aircraft.

-HMG staff do not use Belavia.
+UK government staff do not use Belavia.

 The UK has placed sanctions on some Russian airlines, including Aeroflot, Rossiya Airlines and Ural.
 It is illegal for any British national or company in the UK to do business with these airlines, including buying airline tickets.